mliesenberg/self-driving-car-nano-degree/project-4-advanced-lane-finding/README.md

 - the current lane is colored in the original image based on the extracted polynomials

 ## Details of the pipeline
+### conversion to binary images
+several filters were applied to the image and then combined to produce a binary image highlighting mostly the lanes.
+Among the filters were:
+- gradient magnitude
+- gradient direction
+- different color channels
 Example application of the pipeline:
 ![Thresholding applied to example image](/img/binary_output.png "binary images compared to input image")

+### extraction of points for warping the image to bird's eye view
+to warp the image to bird's eye view lines in binary image were extracted using a hough transform

+### identifying lane pixels in a bird's eye view image
+Identifying the pixels of lane lines in the bird's eye view images is done by identifying peaks in a histogram representation of bands of the image.
+A possible improvement here is to filter outliers detected in while sliding across the image.

 the output of the pipeline for the standard video can be found [here](https://youtu.be/wswqXJ_hMF4)